IanWoods1993/LED-light-grid/README.md

 This used to be a python project but is now a processing project.
 Processing is better for this because it's easy to use with these light controllers called FadeCandy.

 FadyCandy controllers can be hooked together via a network and that makes it easy to have lots of lights running together.

+Start the fcserver.exe executable to start the fadecandy server.
+Better instructions can be found here https://github.com/scanlime/fadecandy

+Without that stuff this would be way harder.